thegrubbsian/NoRMatic/readme.md

 	NoRMaticModel<T>.AddAfterDeleteBehavior(Action<T>) [void]

 AfterDelete behaviors are simply actions that are executed immediately after any call to Delete().

+### Abstract Behaviors

+In addition to the behaviors that can be added to individual model types, the before/after save and before/after delete behaviors can be added to abstract types or interfaces and will affect any NoRMaticModel<T> entities that inherit from those abstract types.
+For example:

+	public interface IMustHaveAnAccountId {
+		int AccountId { get; set;}
+	}

+	public class Customer : NoRMaticModel<Customer>, IMustHaveAnAccountId {
+		public int AccountId { get; set; }
+		...
+	}

+	NoRMaticConfig.AddBeforeSaveAbstractBehavior<IMustHaveAnAccountId>(x => { x.AccountId = 123; return true; });

+In the above example, the abstract behavior will run when Save() is called for any type which inherits NoRMaticModel<T> and implement the IMustHaveAnAccountId interface.
+Note, abstract behaviors are implemented using Func<dynamic,bool> or Action<dynamic> which means that when setting up the configuration you will not have intellisense for the properties of the target type.

 ## Configuration/Initialization
 Configuration for NoRMatic is done via the static methods of NoRMaticModel<T> and NoRMaticConfig.
 Executing the configurations is a simple matter of creating a class which implements INoRMaticInitializer.
 The Setup() methods of any class implementing this interface will be executed when the NoRMaticConfig.Initialize() method is called, in a web application you might place the call to Initialize() in your Global.asax Application_Start event which would setup NoRMatic for the session.
 For example: